-Medical virtual assistants (MVA) are remote office assistants.
-They take care of administrative responsibilities so that doctors can focus on treating patients.
+Medical distant assistants (MDA) are remote office assistants.
+They take care of administrative responsibilities, so that doctors can focus on treating patients.
 Hiring them also costs less than working with traditional office personnel.

-“If I could bring my overhead down and help increase production, then naturally we can produce more profit for ourselves and our practice,” says Dr. Laurino on the advantages of medical virtual assistants.
+"If I could bring my overhead down and help increase production, then naturally we can produce more profit for ourselves and our practice," says Dr. Laurino on the advantages of medical distant assistants.

-BMVS offers two main types of MVAs, namely the General Medical Virtual Assistant and the Virtual Medical Scribe.
+BMVS offers two main types of MDAs, namely the General Medical distant Assistant and the Distant Medical Scribe.

-General medical virtual assistants specialize in verifying the patient’s’ insurance eligibility.
+General medical Distant assistants specialize in verifying the patient's’ insurance eligibility.
 They review the existing coverage and prepares patients on what to know about it.

-The latter type of MVA specializes in transcribing accurate patient data into the doctor’s chosen EHR/EMR software.
+The latter type of MDA specializes in transcribing accurate patient data into the doctor’s chosen EHR/EMR software.
 They take care of the necessary documentation, while the doctor takes care of the patient.